mIn0uT/Arduino_projects/README.md

-# embedded_systems
+# Arduino Projects
-Code repository for embedded systems experiments
+Compilation of arduino code for school activities and projects using arduino and esp32 microcontrollers.